 The Company's investment objective and policy are kept under review.
 In essence they are the same as they have been since the Company commenced trading in 2012, which in turn were unchanged from those of the Company's UK based predecessor, City Merchants High Yield Trust plc.
 The continued relevance of the investment objective and policy are underlined by the Company's annual continuation vote.
-Last year 99.5% of the votes registered were in favour of continuation and the Board has no reason to believe that the continuation resolution will not be passed at the forthcoming and subsequent AGMs, particularly in view of the premium rating of the shares throughout most of the year and the continued demand for new shares as described on page 9.
+Last year nearly 100% of the votes registered were in favour of continuation and the Board has no reason to believe that the continuation resolution will not be passed at the forthcoming and subsequent AGMs.

 Performance derives from returns for risk taken.
-The Manager's Investment Report on pages 5 and 6 sets out the current investment strategy of the portfolio managers.
+The Manager's Investment Report on page 6 sets out the current investment strategy of the portfolio managers.
 The portfolio contains a high level of relatively high-yielding non-investment grade bonds and these carry a higher risk of default than investment grade paper.
 This is discussed further in note 18 to the financial statements.
 The Board has adopted investment limits within which the portfolio managers operate.
 The Directors and the portfolio managers constantly monitor the portfolio, its ratings and default risk.
-A bond rating analysis of the portfolio at the year-end is shown on page 16.
+A bond rating analysis of the portfolio at the year-end is shown on page 18.
 Exposure is weighted towards higher quality issuers where the risk of default is considered to be more remote.

 The terms of the Company's corporate transition in 2012 allow direct comparison of the Company's financial information with its UK predecessor.
 Taking the two together, performance has been strong for many years through different, and difficult, market cycles - as shown by the ten year total return performance graph on page 9.
-The investment policy has effectively been stress tested by market events in 2007/8 and earlier cycles, and again in 2016 by market volatility around the UK referendum vote (amongst other things); these events affected performance but did not threaten the viability of the Company.
+The investment policy has effectively been stress tested by market events in 2007/8 and earlier cycles, and in recent times by both global and domestic events.
+These events affected performance, but at no time did they threaten the viability of the Company.
 Whilst past performance may not be indicative of performance in the future, the investment policy has been consistent and the Company's portfolio managers, overseen by the Board, have been in place throughout those past periods.